Find out more about studying on a Bell Young Learner course by reading through our frequently asked questions.

 What happens if my child falls ill?

-At each site, there is a nurse available most mornings.
+At each school, there are morning clinics available with the school nurse.
 We also have staff who can administer first aid and, providing that you have given consent for us to give non-prescription medication, our welfare team can treat minor ailments such as colds, coughs and headaches.
 If your child needs to see a doctor a member of the Bell team will accompany them to a local doctor’s surgery.

-Please note: For the safety of all students, all medication must be handed in at point of registration.
+Please note: For the safety of all students, all medication, with the exception of an epipen, must be handed in at registration.
 This is stored safely in a locked area and, providing that the correct authorisation has been given on the young learner medical form pre-arrival, the welfare team will administer medicine as per your instruction.